COVID-19 Vaccination Policy

 I. Introduction and Purpose

-Ryerson University is committed to promoting and protecting the health, safety, and well-being of persons, and the economic and social well-being of the community during the COVID-19 pandemic declared by the World Health Organization.
+Toronto Metropolitan University (the "University") is committed to promoting and protecting the health, safety, and well-being of persons, and the economic and social well-being of the community during the COVID-19 pandemic declared by the World Health Organization.

 The Council of Ontario Medical Officers of Health has strongly recommended that full vaccination against COVID-19 be required for all individuals involved in any in-person activities on campus (students, staff, faculty, contractors, and visitors) with the rare exception of those individuals who cannot be vaccinated due to permitted exemptions (medical reasons and other protected grounds under the Ontario Human Rights Code).
 The Council of Ontario Medical Officers of Health further recommended that individuals be required to submit proof of vaccination and that individuals who are exempt or are awaiting a second dose of the Vaccine, adhere to additional health and safety measures, up to and including serial and frequent Rapid Antigen Testing.
 The Office of the Chief Medical Officer of Health also issued similar instructions to universities.